 What Is Site Usability?

 Usability is part of a larger concept referred to as User Experience (UX).
 UX describes what it’s like for a visitor to use your website, including how it makes them feel and what impressions they’re left with.

-As for usability, it refers to how easy and intuitive your website is to use.
-This has an effect on its UX, since a simple-to-use site with clear navigation offers a superior experience.
-Ideally, visitors will be able to navigate your site with ease, and find what they need quickly.
+As for usability, it refers more specifically to how easy and intuitive your website is to use.
+This has an effect on your site’s UX, since an easy-to-use site with clear navigation offers a superior experience.
+Ideally, visitors will be able to navigate your site with ease and find what they need quickly.

 User Experience Best Practices for WordPress

 Improving your site’s usability requires taking a number of factors into account.
 If a user immediately runs into a problem of any kind on your site, they aren’t likely to stick around.

 Understanding why visitors ‘bounce’ off your site is important for developing an effective usability strategy.
 Simply put, there’s an expectation from visitors that your site will work well.
 To help you make that happen, let’s go over seven best practices for optimizing your site.

 1. Maintain Excellent Website Performance

 We often discuss performance optimization as a key part of WordPress site management in its own right.
 However, your site’s speed also plays a central role in its usability.

 When you think about it, this makes a lot of sense.
 If your pages take too long to load, users will be left sitting around and waiting for your content.
 This will likely result in frustration, and lead visitors to look for solutions to their problems elsewhere.